Stamford Theatre : The Story behind the picture – I knew this was going to be funny photograph the instant the camera shutter clicked

 Its true many of the best photographs are created in a fleeting moment.
 I’ve found that whilst we don’t always know whats going to happen, the reward for being ready and letting a moment play out without interaction often rewards with the best surprises.
 To me that seems like enough reason to wait, look and see that magic moment happening all by itself.

-The setting for Celia & Michaels wedding was Stamford Theatre; a historic building which attracts regular circuit shows and performing acts turned wedding venue for their wedding day.
+The setting for Celia & Michaels wedding was Stamford Theatre; a historic building which attracts regular circuit shows and performing acts but turned wedding venue for their wedding day.
 Celia and Michael literally held centre stage for their wedding ceremony, fond of film and cinema the couple sought to share their passion with friends and family for their wedding day.

 I often hear the word unobtrusive connected with photography.
 How do we really measure that though?
 To some people being obtrusive means being in the same room, to others it might mean interrupting or acting inappropriately.
 Surely taking the appropriate approach to capture a moment is far more significant than just hiding on the sideline for fear of being obtrusive.
 I talk openly with my wedding couples about what we might look to do and show plenty of photos of what I mean.

 What is important with photographs, especially wedding photographs is that the viewer can connect, feel something, sense what it might have been like to be there or see how a person reacted or felt.
-Without that whats the point of taking it in the first place if there is little meaning or relevance.

 As they both live and work in London we chose to meet up for their consultation meeting when they were back in Stamford; we talked about the typical wedding things you’d expect, timings, who was coming etc etc. Importantly though we also spent time looking through photos; my photos from weddings and couples from my archive.
 This important process of immersing in what photos actually look like; when they might be captured; how the less obvious moments contribute to make up the story of the wedding day all help to instil a familiarisation of what I will create and shoot.
 We then spent 20-30mins at Stamford Theatre where I took some photos of them together whilst they explained the run of the day and lighting situation!